 What is document scanning?

-When digital images of paper documents are captured, the process is called scanning or document imaging.
+Document scanning, also called document imaging, is the process of capturing digital images of paper documents.
 The images of the physical documents are then transformed into a digital format using OCR conversion software.
 OCR, or optical character recognition, scans document images and turns them into text documents.
 This intelligent conversion allows documents to be searched with relevant keywords.

-Editor’s note: Looking for the right document scanner for your business?
+Editor’s note: Looking for the right document management system for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-What different types of document scanning services are available?
+What are the different types of document scanning services?

-However, basic scans of papers aren’t very useful.
-Because they’re just digital images, the only thing you can do with them is view them.
-A reputed scanning service provider can help you build on the basic functionality of these files with extra capabilities, such as the following.
+Scanning usually involves using a scanner lens to capture digital images of physical documents.
+However, basic scans of papers aren’t very useful; because they’re just digital images, all you can do is view them.
+A reputable scanning service can help you build on the basic functionality of these files by adding the following features:

 - The ability to edit and mark up scanned papers

-- High-resolution images in color as well as black and white
+- High-resolution images in both color and black and white

-- Different formats for storing at large or small scale
+- Different formats for storing at large or small scales

-The different types of document scanning services are discussed below.
+Here are the different types of document scanning services:

 - Bulk scanning.
-High-quality scanners scan large numbers of documents in one go.
-There is no need to handle each paper individually.
-The time span of scanning is effectively cut short.
+With this type of document scanning service, high-quality devices scan large numbers of documents in one go.
+There is no need to handle each paper individually, so the time span of scanning is short.

 - Large-format scanning.
-When the size of the physical document is large, such as 54 X 72 inches, a large scanner is used for capturing superior-quality images.
+When the physical document is large, such as 54 x 72 inches, a large scanner captures superior-quality images.
 You can specify the color, size, resolution and file type of the scanned documents.
 Examples of such files include posters, maps and architectural plans.

 - OCR scanning.
-You can get editable scanned files with support for markup using OCR scanning.
-The scanned file is not in image format and can be searched for keywords.
-Text can be edited easily without affecting the original font style.
+You can get editable scanned files with support for edits using OCR scanning.
+The scanned file is not in an image format, so you can search for keywords.
+You can also edit text easily without affecting the original font style.

-- Offsite and onsite scanning.
-In offsite scanning, the service provider scans the documents at its own location.
-However, if the documents are classified and sensitive, you need to choose a service that can scan them onsite at your location.
-Chances of documents getting misplaced or lost during transportation are eliminated in onsite scanning.
+- Off-site and on-site scanning.
+In off-site scanning, a service provider scans documents at its own location.
+However, if the documents are classified and sensitive, you need to choose a service that can complete the work on-site so that your documents do not get misplaced or lost during transportation.
 An authorized person can watch the entire process to prevent any information theft.
-However, onsite scanning can slower and more expensive compared to offsite.
+However, on-site scanning can be slower and more expensive than off-site scanning.

 - Official correspondences